learn-co-students/london-ds-100719/mod_4/project/Mod4_Project_README.md

 ## The Deliverables

-The goal of this project is to have you complete a very common real-world task in regard to Regression Modeling.
+The goal of this project is to have you complete a very common real-world task in regard to Regression Modeling / Time series forecasting.
 However, real world problems often come with a significant degree of ambiguity, which requires you to use your knowledge of statistics and data science to think critically about and answer.

 In short, to pass this project, demonstrating the quality and thoughtfulness of your **overall recommendation** is at least as important as successfully building your models!

 In order to successfully complete this project, you must have:

 * A dataset that is **not overly used** online in data science examples.
 (Due end of Day1 - Friday)
+* In the case you decide to choose a time series problem.
+We expect you to work at a level of granularity / frequency of the data **Daily or more frequent**.
+The data should also be displaying non-zero AR, I and MA components as well as seasonality (although the seasonal AR, I and MA can be non-zero)

 * A well-documented technical **_Jupyter Notebook_** explaining the rational and decisions of your project.
 * Well organized code in modularized .py files.